coachbots/cctl/docs/source/configuration.rst

    # code but is fully necessary in running the coachswarm.
 The file specified
    # here will be used to control the coachbots.
    conf_path = /home/marko/.config/coachswarm/coachswarm.conf

+   # This is the path to the private ssh-key that you just registered with all
+   # the coachbots.
+   priv_ssh_key_path = /home/marko/.ssh/id_coachbot

    # These two configuration parameters specify the minimum and maximum ID of
    # the coachbots. id_range_min is the smallest ID in the coachswarm while